s0undt3ch/sw-engineering-challenge/NOTES.md

 Used the approach taken with Bloqs to Lockers and Rents.
 It also includes basic tests like getting all and one by ID.
 Next, relationships.

+## First relationship

+Our API is now able to list the lockers that belong to a Bloq ID